yakovina/TEAMInternationalTask/README.md

 gh-pages - [TEAMInternationalTask](https://yakovina.github.io/TEAMInternationalTask/)

+#### Desirable improvements

+- create MVC pattern or re-render mechanism to make application faster
+- add component tests to avoid developers' mistakes in future
+- add js.doc or typescript to add documentation for functions and make code more readable
+- add possibility to read Quotes from HTML not only create them by javascript
+- add constants to const.js file if we wanna reuse them

+> #### How to install:
+>
+> **npm install** for installing packages
+>
+> **npm run start** for running application
+>
+>  **npm run build** for building application
+>
+>  **npm run deploy** for deploying on gh-pages
+>

 > #### Task:
 >
 > The goal of this test is to realize a tool mainly on Javascript.